Child Development & Education (CDE)

 3 Units (LEC 48-54)

-This course provides weekly supervised field experience sessions in instructor and Title 5 approved early intervention school setting.
-The course covers curriculum and intervention strategies for working with children with special needs in partnership with their families.
-This course also focuses on the use of observation and assessment in meeting the individualized needs of children and includes the role of the teacher as a culturally competent professional working with families and collaborating with interdisciplinary teams. (formerly CDE 144)
+This course covers curriculum and intervention strategies for working with children with special needs in partnership with their families.
+The course focuses on the use of observation and assessment in meeting the individualized needs of children in inclusive and natural environments.
+The course emphasizes the role of the teacher as a professional and the importance of developing cultural competence when working with families and collaborating with interdisciplinary teams.
+Students will be required to observe children in a group setting. (formerly CDE-144)

 Prerequisite: CDE-147 (with a grade of C or better).

-Recommended Preparation: CDE-143 and CDE-540.
+Recommended Preparation: CDE-140 and CDE-143.

 Transfers to CSU only